Our promise: Anyone can do this Anywhere!

 Clients include: corporations (New York Stock Exchange, Viacom, Forbes), hospitals (Sloan-Kettering Cancer Center, North General Hospital, Bronx-Lebanon Hospital), and universities (University of Pennsylvania Cancer Center, University of Medicine and Dentistry of New Jersey).
 Though most clients are located within the five boroughs of New York City, she has conducted seminars as far West as California and as far East as Russia.

-CEO and Founder of her own company since 1989, she has been a TV producer of her own yoga show since 1998, a frequent radio guest, and a published co-author of the book, “Conscious Entrepreneurs: A Radical New Approach to Purpose, Passion and Profits,” Winner of the National “Best Books 2008″ Awards.
+She has been a TV producer of her own yoga show since 1998, a frequent radio guest, and a published co-author of the book, “Conscious Entrepreneurs: A Radical New Approach to Purpose, Passion and Profits,” Winner of the National “Best Books” Awards.